khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 ## Source Code

-The following instructions are for installing the OpenBB Terminal source code.
+The following instructions are for installing the Finance Analysis source code.

 ### 1. System Preparation